 The Selfish Gene Problem

-Technically speaking, many NPD people seek to gain power and dominate, which often includes creating children, and so their particular corrupted selfish gene is passed on.
-This is not the Selfish Gene that we are referring to here.
+Technically speaking, many NPD people seek to gain power and dominate, which often includes creating children, and so their particular NPD selfish gene is passed on.
+This is not the Selfish Gene that Richard Dawkins wrote about.

 Richard Dawkins, an ethologist, published the book “The Selfish Gene” in 1976, which postulated that the closer two people are genetically related to each other, the more it makes sense for them to be cooperative as this promotes their continuation.
 This was a new take, at the time, on evolution, from a genetic perspective.
 Unfortunately, this prompted people to see all actions as selfish and for some, effectively killed the notion of altruism.